hapijs/joi/API.md

     - `'number'` - supported by `Joi.boolean()` and `Joi.date()`, converts the result to a number.
       For dates, number of milliseconds since the epoch and for booleans, `0` for `false` and `1` for `true`.
-    - `'raw'` - supported by all types, forces the result value to use the raw input regardless of any conversions or changes made during validation.
     - `'set'` - supported by the `Joi.array()` type, converts the result to a `Set` object containing the array values.
     - `'string'` - supported by `Joi.binary()`, `Joi.boolean()`, `Joi.date()`, and `Joi.number()`,